-The reasons why accidents involving commercial trucks on any freeway are numerous, but on I-95 in New Jersey these accidents can probably be attributed to the significant variation in types of vehicle traffic.
+The reasons why accidents involving commercial trucks on any freeway are numerous, but on I-95 in New Jersey, these accidents can probably be attributed to the significant variation in types of vehicle traffic.
 The road is used heavily by both interstate truck traffic and by local commuters.
 With a posted speed limit of sixty-five miles an hour an accident involving a fully loaded 80,000-pound tractor-trailer can be devastating.
-Furthermore, the congestion and traffic conditions present on the roadway can also contribute to the significantly higher than an average number of accidents on the road.
+Furthermore, the congestion and traffic conditions present on the roadway can also contribute to the significantly higher than the average number of accidents on the road.

 There are many other reasons why commercial truck accidents become unavoidable.
 These reasons can include:

 Even when the weather is perfect there are many reasons that the flow of traffic can drastically change.
 There may be an accident, construction, and an overflow of traffic during rush hours.
 Stop-and-go traffic is difficult and frustrating to drive in and the changing conditions require absolute attention.
 Drivers who fail to maintain a high level of concentration are likely to cause a commercial vehicle accident.